MichaelNkong/doc-nk-rag-question-answer-app/README.md

 A production-style Retrieval-Augmented Generation (RAG) application that allows users to upload multiple PDFs and ask questions across all documents using an LLM.

 Built with modern LLM tooling including LangChain, Chroma, HuggingFace embeddings, and Groq-hosted LLaMA models.
+App can be found with the link: https://doc-nk-rag-question-answer-app-qzyvouzxzbmfdqv3h2niby.streamlit.app/.
+You can try it out

 # Features